nambowchang/nambowchang/README.md

 - 👋 Hi, I’m @nambowchang (Wakanambow)
-- 👀 I’m interested in ...
+- 👀 I’m interested in taking photos
 - 🌱 I’m currently learning ...
-- 📫 How to reach me
+- 📫 How to reach me https://twitter.com/nam_bow_chang
 - 😄 Pronouns: naɴboutʃaɴ
-- ⚡ Fun fact: ...

 <!---
 nambowchang/nambowchang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.